vyca2017/content/content/reference/simple-api/subscriptions/generated-subscriptions.md

 # Subscriptions in the Simple API

-*GraphQL subscriptions* allow you to be notified in real time of changes to your data.
+*GraphQL subscriptions* allow you to be notified in realtime of changes to your data.
 All available subscriptions are automatically generated.
 To explore them, use the [playground](!alias-uh8shohxie#playground) inside your project.

 You subscribe to a subscription using your [endpoint](!alias-uh8shohxie#client-api-endpoints) using websockets.